StevenMMortimer/rdfp/README.md

 ### Authenticate

 First, you will need to specify a list of options in order to connect to the API.
-The client\_id and client\_secret must be created in via the [Google Developers Console] (<https://console.developers.google.com>), which allows R to access the API as an "application" on your behalf, whether or not you are running your R script interactively.
-After specifying your options simply run `dfp_auth()` to authenticate.
+The client\_id and client\_secret must be created via the [Google Developers Console] (<https://console.developers.google.com>), which allows R to access the API as an "application" on your behalf, whether or not you are running your R script interactively.
+After specifying the 4 options listed below, simply run `dfp_auth()` to authenticate.

 ``` r